theng23/Manufacturing_LeadTime_Analytics/README.md

 This image illustrates a successful end-to-end execution of the pipeline, from Silver layer transformation to semantic model refresh.

-## Outcomes & Results

-The platform establishes a structured and analytics-ready foundation for analyzing manufacturing lead time across multiple production stages.

-It enables:
-- Consistent representation of lead time data across heterogeneous source systems
-- Stage-level visibility into process duration and sequencing
-- Simplified consumption for reporting and exploratory analysis

-The dashboard design follows a two-level structure:

-**Overview**
-- Consolidated view of end-to-end lead time
-- Flexible filtering for focused analysis
-- Comparative views to support interpretation across stages

-**Stage Details**
-- Granular breakdown of duration within each production stage
-- Clear separation of stage-specific process components

 ## Project Structure
 **BRONZE Stage Structure:**
 ```